ezechiaskumbu77/alx-system_engineering-devops/0x00-shell_basics/README.md

 Alx shell basic script
-4. A script that displays directory with IDs grou numerically
+6. A script that creates directory in /tmp/